GDKsoftware/RTFTool/README.md

 RTFTool
 =======

-Allows the inserting of text into a RTF document via Command line.
+Inserts text into a RTF document via Command line.

 Parameters can be placed in sequence.

+Usage: RTFTool &lt;file.rtf&gt; [options]

 Options: